keybase/keybase-bot/README.md

 [src/chat-client/index.ts:368-379](https://github.com/keybase/keybase-bot/blob/3681b8fe4b463f932a06c37043cc33133d79c272/src/chat-client/index.ts#L368-L379 'Source code on GitHub')

-Deletes a message in a channel.
+Deletes a message in a conversation.
 Messages have messageId's associated with them, which you can learn in `bot.chat.read`.
 Known bug: the GUI has a cache, and deleting from the CLI may not become apparent immediately.

 ##### Parameters

-- `channel` **chat1.ChatChannel** The chat channel to send the message in.
+- `channelOrConversationId` **chat1.ChatChannel** or **chat1.ConvIDStr** The chat conversation to send the message in.
 - `messageId` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The id of the message to delete.
 - `options` **[ChatDeleteOptions](#chatdeleteoptions)?** An object of options that can be passed to the method.